 The Sterling Exchange Rate Index (SERI) measures sterling’s value against a ‘basket’ of currencies, ‘trade‑weighted’ (based on currencies’ relative importance in UK trade).

-On average in January compared with December, the pound was up 3.2% against the dollar, and up 1.4% from January 2017.
-This was the fifth successive month the year on year increase has been positive.
+On average in April compared with March, the pound was up 0.8% against the dollar, and up 11.3% from April 2017.
+This was the eighth successive month the year on year increase has been positive.
 The pound fell sharply against the dollar following the EU referendum, from $1.48 on 23 June 216 to $1.14 in June 2017 – a thirty-one year low.
-In recent months, the value of the pound against the dollar reached $1.43, the highest level since the EU referendum), though has fallen since; its highest rate in 2019 was $1.33.
+In recent months, the value of the pound against the dollar has reached $1.43, the highest level since the EU referendum), though has fallen since; its highest rate in 2019 was $1.33.

 Commons Briefing papers SN02811